anti-marketing/vesna-cosmetics/website/terms_of_use.md

 - [Open AI](https://openai.com/policies/terms-of-use/)
 - [Contains animations under Lottie Simple License (FL 9.13.21)](https://lottiefiles.com/page/license)

+By using the software you agree with the quality of results mentioned in [Results Disclaimer](https://anti-marketing.github.io/anti-food/results_disclaimer).

 Please be aware that the Service Provider does not assume responsibility for certain aspects.
 Some functions of the Application require an active internet connection, which can be Wi-Fi or provided by your mobile network provider.
 The Service Provider cannot be held responsible if the Application does not function at full capacity due to lack of access to Wi-Fi or if you have exhausted your data allowance.